dacravey/amber_pet_ember/README.md

 * [Jake Kaad](https://github.com/JakeKaad)

 AmberPet is a local pet registry that connects people who lose or find a missing animal companion and helps to facilitate a safe return home.
-It provides the ability to report an animal as lost or found, provide the user's contact info, location information, and a photo of the animal.
-The app comes with Twilio functionality that will send a text message to alert users of new lost and found reports if connected to a functioning Twilio account, much like the national Amber Alerts have done for missing children.
+It provides the ability to report an animal as lost or found, provides the user's contact info, location information, and a photo of the animal for purposes of reunions with lost pets.
+The app comes with opt-in Twilio functionality that will send a text message to alert users of new lost and found reports (if it is connected to a functioning Twilio account), much like the national Amber Alerts have done for missing children.
 Amber Pet uses the Google Maps API to display the reported animals within a given area.

 ## Requirements

-Rails
+* Rails
-Rails-CSRF
+* Rails-CSRF
-Ember-CLI
+* Ember-CLI
-Ember-CLI-Pretender (for testing)
+* Ember-CLI-Pretender (for testing)
-Ember-CLI-Simple-Auth
+* Ember-CLI-Simple-Auth
-Ember-CLI-Simple_Auth-Devise
+* Ember-CLI-Simple_Auth-Devise
-Node & npm
+* Node & npm

 NOTE: Twilio credentials should be stored in a .env file in order to keep them secure.